Some expert travels tips for your first learn to surf trip to Bali

 Enjoy a few travel tips courtesy of Rapture Surfcamps that are guaranteed to help make your first learn to surf trip to Bali memorable for all the right reasons.

-With its lush jungles, iconic waves and incomparable surf atmosphere, Bali beckons as one of the most desirable learn to surf destinations in the world.
+With its lush jungles, iconic waves, and incomparable surf atmosphere, Bali beckons as one of the most desirable learn-to-surf destinations in the world.
 The fact that no matter what your skill level is when you arrive, you will undoubtedly leave a better surfer is also a massive drawcard.
 As are the sheer amount of beginner-friendly surf locations that it offers.

-For many budding wave-riders, these factors make Bali the preferred port of call when they decide to learn to the ropes.
+For many budding wave-riders, these factors make Bali the preferred port of call when they decide to learn the ropes.
 Who wouldn’t want to surf on a dreamy Indonesian island for their first session, right?
-Before you book flights though, the team here at Rapture have got a few travel tips to make your first learn to surf trip to Bali a cracker.
+Before you book flights though, the team here at Rapture has got a few travel tips to make your first learn to surf trip to Bali a cracker.

-Read on if you’d like to make the most of your Indonesian wave catching adventure and let us know in the comments if you have any travel tips you’d like to share.
+Read on if you’d like to make the most of your Indonesian wave-catching adventure and let us know in the comments if you have any travel tips you’d like to share.

 Get your passport and visa sorted

 What goes for Balinese tourist visas one month might be completely different the next month.
-This can make working out whether you require a visa on your learn to surf trip to Bali a massive headache.
+This can make working out whether you require a visa on your learn-to-surf trip to Bali a massive headache.
 As a safeguard, it’s best to check the rules with the Indonesian embassy in your country during the early stages of the planning process.

-At the moment there over 160 nationalities that don’t need to pre-apply for a Balinese visa.
+At the moment there are over 160 nationalities that don’t need to pre-apply for a Balinese visa.
 This means that people from these countries are eligible for a free 30-day visa upon arrival which can then be extended another 30 days at an Indonesian immigration office or via a local travel agent.
 The penalty fee for overstaying your visa is IDR 1,000,000 per day, which works out to be about USD 70.
 When it comes to your passport, it must be valid at least 6 months from the day of arrival… no exceptions.